-I have chosen to work with electronics as a way of extending my fascination with the illusory nature of artistic materials.
-I compose sonic and visual relationships that seem intuitive, while at the same time create scenarios to expose the arbitrariness of these connections and subvert their intuitive meanings.
+I have chosen to work with electronic media as a way of extending my fascination with the illusory nature of artistic materials.
+I compose visual and sonic relationships that seem intuitive, while at the same time create scenarios to expose the arbitrariness of these connections and subvert their intuitive meanings.
 Electronic interactivity and "false" interactivity (systems which appear to be interactive, but are in fact highly-composed pre-determined forms) are used as essential structural materials - giving the concept of interactivity an important role in the creation of my work's artistic meaning.